 Danielle Ingram is an attorney in Beasley Allen’s Toxic Torts Section.
-She is currently working on cases included in the national multidistrict litigation (MDL) for 3M Combat Arms military earplugs.
-Danielle is also handling cases for individuals who developed non-Hodgkin lymphoma related to the commercial application of Roundup/glyphosate.
+She is currently working on cases included in the national multidistrict litigation (MDL) for the 3M Combat Earplug Litigation.
+Danielle is also handling cases for individuals who have been severely injured from exploding consumer products and also for those who developed non-Hodgkin lymphoma related to the commercial application of Roundup/glyphosate.

 Danielle received her Bachelor of Science in Legal Studies from Faulkner University in 2013.
 She earned her Juris Doctor from Thomas Goode Jones School of Law in 2018.
 While in law school, she received top paper in Advanced Legal Analysis and was a competitor in Faulkner University’s 9th Annual Moot Court competition.